History of SQUG________________

 revised to reference GIP-3A and make other improvements.

-continues to maintain the validity of and support and broaden the use of
+to maintain the validity of and support and broaden the use of earthquake

-earthquake experience data as a cost-effective method for seismic
+experience data as a cost-effective method for seismic qualification.

-qualification.
-Various programs and projects continue to be pursued to
+Various programs and projects continue to be pursued to support this mission.

 1. Generic Letter